PHP Type Casting

 $boolValue = (bool)$intValue;

-Anyway, let’s explore the process of casting data to PHP Array Type.
+Anyway, let’s plunge into how one can cast data to PHP Array Type.

 Casting Data to PHP Array Type

-In PHP, the act of casting data to an array entails the conversion of a value into an array.
-This proves beneficial in scenarios where there is a need to handle a non-array variable as an array or to restructure data into an array format.
-PHP facilitates explicit array type casting through the use of the (array)
+Casting data to an array in PHP refers to the transformation of a value into an array.
+This is useful when you need to manipulate some non-array variable as an array or when you want to convert data into an array format.
+PHP explicitly allows typecasting to an array using the (

 <?php